diegito9029/dana-fc-us/README.md

 This project contains the full workflow and documentation for engineering user-level behavioural features from transaction data and performing segmentation using K-Means clustering.
 It transforms raw transaction logs into interpretable behavioural, psychographic, and lifestyle features, and then identifies meaningful user segments through unsupervised learning.

 Feel free to inspect each part, run it locally, and modify as needed.
-[Click here to learn more about the project](https://github.com/verneylmavt/dana-tht/blob/1c58b32aec71444be3f083d61a7f331d5cb3385a/data/test.txt).
+[Click here to learn more about the project](https://github.com/verneylmavt/dana-fc-us/blob/1c58b32aec71444be3f083d61a7f331d5cb3385a/data/test.txt).

 ## 📁 Project Structure

 ```
-dana-tht
+dana-fc-us
 │
 ├─ data/
 │  ├─ test.txt